-PROSPECTUS SUPPLEMENT

-(To Prospectus dated May 22, 2014)
+PROSPECTUS SUPPLEMENT (To Prospectus dated May 22, 2014)

-40,229,886 Units

-Consisting of either One Share of Common Stock or One Series C Warrant to Purchase One Share of Common Stock, 0.50 of a Series A Warrant to Purchase One Share of Common Stock and 0.50 of a Series B Warrant to Purchase One Share of Common Stock \$0.87 per Unit
+32,000,000 Units Consisting of either One Share of Common Stock or One Series C Warrant to Purchase One Share of Common Stock, and One Series A Warrant to Purchase One Share of Common Stock \$0.50 per Unit

-We are hereby offering 40,229,886 units (the "Units") at a price of \$0.87 per Unit, with each Unit being comprised of one share of our common stock, par value \$0.01 per share, 0.50 of a Series A warrant to purchase one share of common stock (each whole Series A warrant, a "Series A Warrant") and 0.50 of a Series B warrant to purchase one share of common stock (each whole Series B warrant, a "Series B Warrant"; the Series A Warrants and Series B Warrants being collectively referred to as the "Series A and Series B Warrants").
-The Series A Warrants will have an exercise price of \$1.00 per share, subject to adjustment.
+We are hereby offering 32,000,000 units (the "Units") at a price of \$0.50 per Unit, with each Unit being comprised of one share of our common stock, par value \$0.01 per share, and one Series A warrant to purchase one share of common stock (each Series A warrant, a "Series A Warrant").
+The Series A Warrants will have an exercise price of \$0.60 per share, subject to adjustment.
 They will be exercisable immediately and will expire 42 months after their date of issuance.
-The Series B Warrants will have an exercise price of \$1.09 per share, subject to adjustment.
-They will be exercisable as of the 45th day after their date of issuance and will expire 12 months after their date of issuance.

-We are also offering to those purchasers whose purchase of Units in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than we are also othering to those purchases whose purchase of Units in this offering would result in the purchaser, together with its affiniates and certain related parties, beneficially owning more than the initial beneficial ownership limitation following the consummation of this offering, the opportunity to purchase, in lieu of shares forming part of the Units that would result in ownership in excess of the initial beneficial ownership limitation, one Series C pre-funded warrant to purchase one share of common stock (the "Series C Warrants" and, together with the Series A and Series B Warrants, the "Warrants").
-The exercise price of \$0.87 per share will be pre-paid in its entirety upon issuance of the Series C Warrants and, consequently, no additional payment or other consideration will be required to be delivered to the Company by the holder upon exercise.
+We are also offering to those purchasers whose purchase of Units in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than the initial beneficial ownership limitation following the consummation of this offering, the opportunity to purchase, in lieu of shares forming part of the Units that would result in ownership in excess of the initial beneficial ownership limitation, one Series C pre-funded warrant to purchase one share of common stock (the "Series C Warrants" and, together with the Series A Warrants, the "Warrants").
+The exercise price of \$0.50 per share will be pre-paid in its entirety upon issuance of the Series C Warrants and, consequently, no additional payment or other consideration will be required to be delivered to the Company by the holder upon exercise.

 Our common stock is listed on the NASDAQ Capital Market under the symbol "ETRM."
-On June 29, 2015, the last reported sale price of our common stock on the NASDAQ Capital Market was \$0.97 per share.
+On July 6, 2015, the last reported sale price of our common stock on the NASDAQ Capital Market was \$0.58 per share.
 We do not intend to list the warrants to be sold in this offering on any securities exchange.

 Investing in our securities involves risks.
-See "Risk Factors" beginning on page S-7 of this prospectus supplement and the discussion of risk factors contained in our annual, quarterly and current reports filed with the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended, which are incorporated by reference into this prospectus
+See "Risk Factors" beginning on page S-8 of this prospectus supplement and the discussion of risk factors contained in our annual, quarterly and current reports filed with the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended, which are incorporated by reference into this prospectus supplement.

-Per Unit Total Public offering price(1) \$ 0.87 \$35,000,000 Underwriting discounts(2) \$ 0.0522 \$ 2,100,000 Proceeds, before expenses, to us \$ 0.8178 \$32,900,000
+Per Unit Total Public offering price(1) \$ 0.50 \$16,000,000 Underwriting discounts(2) \$ 0.03 \$ 960,000 Proceeds, before expenses, to us \$ 0.47 \$15,040,000

-- The proceeds shown exclude proceeds that we may receive upon exercise of the Series A and Series B Warrants and include the pre-payment in full of the exercise price of the pre-funded - Series C Warrants issued to purchasers who elect to receive Series C Warrants in lieu of shares of common stock.
+(1) The proceeds shown exclude proceeds that we may receive upon exercise of the Series A Warrants and include the pre-payment in full of the exercise price of the pre-funded Series C Warrants issued to purchasers who elect to receive Series C Warrants in lieu of shares of common stock.

-In addition to the underwriting discount, we have agreed to pay up to \$100,000 of the fees and expenses of the underwriters in connection with this offering.
-See "Underwriting" beginning on page S-37 of this prospectus supplement.
+(2) In addition to the underwriting discount, we have agreed to pay up to \$100,000 of the fees and expenses of the underwriters in connection with this offering.
+See "Underwriting" beginning on page S-38 of this prospectus supplement.